jefdaj/ortholang/README.md

 Install Nix
 -----------

-Detourrr is best built using [Nix][2], which ensures that all dependencies are exactly satisfied.
+ShortCut is best built using [Nix][2], which ensures that all dependencies are exactly satisfied.
 Not much human work is required, but it will download and/or build a lot of packages and store them in `/nix`.